Seaweed (Marine Macroalgae):

-Blue-green algae (aphanizomenon flos-aquae) is a wild microalgae that contains a wide spectrum of important phytonutrients.
-It is an excellent source of more than 20 antioxidants, 68 minerals and 70 trace elements, fatty acids, vitamins, all amino acids (essential and non-essential) and important enzymes.
-The high nutrient density and their synergistic effects, in addition to ease of absorption, enables blue-green algae to deliver maximum benefits to the skin.
-A powerful cosmetic ingredient, blue-green algae is packed with all of the necessary nutrients to deliver superior, long-lasting skin toning and hydrating benefits.
+Blue-green algae (aphanizomenon flos-aquae) is a wild microalgae that contains a broad spectrum of important phytonutrients.
+It is an excellent source of more than 20 antioxidants, 68 minerals and 70 trace elements, fatty acids, vitamins, amino acids (including all essential) and enzymes.
+A high bio-active density with synergistic effects, in addition to ease of absorption, enables blue-green algae to provide maximum relief to the skin.
+A powerful cosmetic ingredient, this algae is packed with all of the necessary nutrients to deliver superior, long-lasting skin toning and restorative benefits.
 Our skincare formulation of blue-green algae helps to detoxify and replenish your skin, purifying and restoring the skin’s vitality, and revealing a more radiant, youthful-looking complexion with the appearance of fewer fine lines and wrinkles.

 Niacinamide (Vitamin B3) is an important component of the body’s co-enzyme system.
-These molecules are essential in many cellular metabolic enzymatic processes.
-In the skin, such chemical reactions are crucial for several functions, including retaining moisture, maintaining oil balance, and improving microcirculation.
+These molecules are essential to many cellular metabolic processes.
+In the skin, such chemical reactions are crucial for retaining moisture, maintaining oil balance, and improving microcirculation.

-Niacinamide increases production of epidermal skin barrier lipids (ceramides, free fatty acids and cholesterol), decreases sebum production (making skin less oily and acne-prone), and blocks the transfer of melanosomes from melanocytes to keratinocytes (i.e., depigmenting).
-The latter effect distinguishes niacinamide from other “lightening” compounds that directly inhibit tyrosinase (a key enzyme in melanin production).
+Niacinamide increases production of epidermal skin barrier lipids (ceramides, free fatty acids and cholesterol), decreases sebum production (making skin less oily and acne-prone), and blocks the transfer of pigment (melanosomes) from melanocytes to keratinocytes (i.e., depigmenting effect).
+The latter action distinguishes niacinamide from other “brightening” compounds that directly inhibit tyrosinase (a key enzyme in melanin production).

 Topical application of niacinamide significantly reduces transepidermal water loss and increases stratum corneum hydration.
-Studies support the use of niacinamide in cosmetic formulations, because of its clinically relevant barrier-protective, anti-inflammatory and skin lightening effects.
+Studies support the use of niacinamide in cosmetic formulations, because of its clinically relevant barrier-protective, anti-inflammatory and skin brightening benefits.